codeonlyjs/website/content/guide/templateTransitions.md

 * `tx-out` - the out state of the transition
 * `tx-in` - the in state of the transition (rarely used)

-A fade in/out transition can be configured like this:
+A fade in/out transition can be configured with just two CSS
+declarations:

 ```
 .scoping-selector-for-you-element